How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How much notice must a landlord give before entering a rental in Oregon?

-Oregon requires landlords to give 24 hours advance notice required (ORS § 90.322); must be at reasonable times (8am - 9pm unless tenant agrees otherwise) before entering a rental unit for non-emergency purposes.
+Oregon requires landlords to give 24 hours advance notice required (ORS § 90.322); must be at reasonable times (8am to 9pm unless tenant agrees otherwise) before entering a rental unit for non-emergency purposes.
 Entry without proper notice may violate tenant rights under Oregon landlord-tenant law.
 Emergency situations such as fire or flood allow immediate entry without advance notice.

 Do you need your landlord's permission to sublease in Oregon?